 - Final product testing—the last step in quality control is to test the finished product to confirm that it meets all the required standards.
 Only products that pass this final testing stage are released for sale.

 These are the three main steps that are involved in quality control in the pharmaceutical industry.
-Of course, there are many other sub-steps and procedures that are carried out at each stage, but these are the three main ones.
+Of course, many other sub-steps and procedures are carried out at each stage, but these are the three main steps involved in quality control for life sciences organizations.

-Quality control is essential in the pharmaceutical industry to ensure patient safety, compliance with regulations, and to protect the reputation of the company.
+Quality control is essential in the pharmaceutical industry to ensure patient safety and compliance with regulations, and to protect the reputation of the company.
 After testing raw materials, in-process products, and finished products, only products of the highest quality are released for sale.